IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: The Proposed Method

 Unfortunately, it is computationally intensive to iteratively update the two auxiliary networks in tandem with the protected model.
 Moreover, the optimization of Eq.~\eqref{eq:joint_optimization} is difficult to converge.
 The trained model often exhibits polarized behavior, consistently classifying test images either correctly (satisfying the first term) or incorrectly (satisfying the last two terms), regardless of whether the images are authorized.

-To address these issues, we design an MoE~\cite{jacobs1991adaptive} model $\mathcal{M}_j(\cdot)$ with three components: one real expert model $f_{\theta^R_{j}}(\cdot)$ that performs well on $\mathcal{A}_j$, and two fake expert models $f_{\theta^{F_1}_{j}}(\cdot)$ and $f_{\theta^{F_2}_{j}}(\cdot)$ to compromise the performance on two unauthorized domains $\mathcal{B}$ and $\mathcal{N}_j$, respectively.
-The real expert model can be fine-tuned from the unprotected benign model $f_\theta(\cdot)$ for a few epochs to ensure it achieves the optimal performance on $\mathcal{A}_j$ by optimizing \begingroup
+To address these issues, we design an MoE~\cite{jacobs1991adaptive} model $\mathcal{M}$ with three expert models: one real expert that performs well on $\mathcal{A}$, and two fake expert models that deliver random guessing performance on two unauthorized domains $\mathcal{B}$ and $\mathcal{N}$, respectively.
+The three experts have the same architecture as the unprotected model $f$.